-Recalling its resolution 2002/21 of 24 July 2002 and the Political Declaration adopted by the General Assembly at its twentieth special session, devoted to countering the world drug problem together,3 the Action Plan for the Implementation of the Declaration on the Guiding Principles of Drug Demand Reduction4 and the measures to enhance international cooperation to counter the world drug problem,5
+Recalling its resolution 2002/21 of 24 July 2002 and the Political Declaration adopted by the General Assembly at its twentieth special session, devoted to countering the world drug problem together, the Action Plan for the Implementation of the Declaration on the Guiding Principles of Drug Demand Reduction and the measures to enhance international cooperation to counter the world drug problem,

-2 General Assembly resolution S-20/4 A to E.
+&lt;sup>2 General Assembly resolution S-20/4 A to E.

-5 General Assembly resolution S-20/4 A to E.
+&lt;sup>5 General Assembly resolution S-20/4 A to E.